ancient-software/.github/profile/README.md

 ## Hi there 👋

 Welcome to ancient software!
-The word **ancient** is a modest realization that we are at a very primitive age of computation, that we understands and achieves very little, and yet to understand and achieve a lot more.
+The word **ancient** is a modest realization that we are at a very primitive age of computation, that we have understood and achieved very little, and yet to understand and achieve a lot more.

 <!--